 Work is mostly arranged around the syllabus for four written papers of the Preliminary Examination, held in June - the table below indicates the teaching methods for these papers.
-There is a fifth 'paper', P5, consisting of assessment of coursework during the year which is considered as equivalent to half of a three hour written paper.
-The table below indicates how many hours are required for each laboratory in 2021-2022:
+There is a fifth 'paper', P5, consisting of assessment of coursework during the year which is considered as equivalent to half of a three-hour written paper.
+The table below indicates how many hours are required for each laboratory in 2023-2024.

 Paper Term Faculty Teaching College Teaching Comments

 Lectures Tutorials

 P1 Mathematics MT 32 8 There are 36

-HT 0 0 lectures for each
+ΗT 0 0 lectures for each

-TT 4 1 paper,
+ΤT 4 1 paper, supported

-P2 Electronic MT 8 2 supported by
+P2 Electronic ΜT 8 2 by one example

-and Information HT 20 5 one examples
+and Information ΗT 20 5 sheet of tutorial

-Engineering TT 8 2 sheet of tutorial
+Engineering ΤT 8 2 problems for every

-P3 Structures MT 16 4 problems for
+P3 Structures MT 16 4 four(or

-and Mechanics HT 20 5 every four (or
+and Mechanics ΗT 20 5 thereabouts)

-TT 0 0 thereabouts)
+TT 0 0 lectures.

-P4 Energy MT 8 2 lectures.
+P4 Energy ΜT 8 2

-HT 22 6
+ΗT 22 6

 TT 6 1

 Laboratories

 P5 Practical Drawing and 10 hours across

 Work Design the year

 Workshop 2 hours across

 Practice the year

 Computing 25 hours across

 Laboratory the year

 Mechanical 25 hours across

 Laboratory the year

 Electrical 25 hours across

 Laboratory the year

 Thermodynamics 5 hours across

 Laboratory the year

 For the Preliminary Examination, the possible outcomes are Pass, Pass with Distinction, Partial Pass (awarded if students do not pass one to two papers), or Fail (if you fail three or more papers).
-Those who fail P1 to P4 may, if their College permits, retake them in September; but you must pass all papers in order to progress on the course Candidates must offer all subjects at one examination provided that: (i) a candidate who fails in one or two written papers may retake those written subjects at one subsequent examination; (ii) a candidate who fails three or four written papers must retake all four written subjects at one subsequent examination.
+Those who fail P1 to P4 may, if their college permits, retake them in September; but you must pass all papers in order to progress on the course.
+Candidates must offer all subjects at one examination provided that: (i) a candidate who fails in one or two written papers may retake those written subjects at one subsequent examination; (ii) a candidate who fails three or four written papers must retake all four written subjects at one subsequent examination.
 The coursework paper P5 may not be retaken, so failure in it will normally constitute failure of the examination.